 Before they can do so, they’ll need to sue the borrower, take them to court, and receive a court order.
 Don’t think that they won’t bother to sue just because payday loans have small principal balances.
 The penalties and interest can quickly make the debt worth pursuing.

-If a lender does decide to sue, it’s important to show up on the appointed court date.
+If a lender does decide to sue, you’ll receive a court summons.
+It’s important to show up on the appointed court date.
 Failure to respond to a court order might result in the issuance of a warrant and eventual arrest.

 Fortunately, there is a limit to how much a lender, including payday lenders, can take from a debtor through wage garnishment.
 They’re not allowed to take so much of a person’s wages that they can’t support themselves and end up on the street.